jimkwon/trampoline/README.md

 Trampoline
 ==========

 Trampoline is a set of scripts that generates ready-to-use data files for general transcript-wide researches.
-It defines a subset of NCBI RefSeq transcripts, called "non-redundant RefSeq", by filtering any shorter transcripts overlapped to longer one in the genome coordinate space.
+It defines a subset of NCBI RefSeq transcripts, called "non-redundant RefSeq", by filtering out any shorter transcripts overlapped to longer one in the genome coordinate space.
 Subsequent analyses become much easier with the nrRefSeq set.
-Various structured databases and bed files provided here enables you to write truly affordable disposable transcripts for explorative analyses.
+Various structured databases and bed files provided here enables you to write disposable transcripts with affordable efforts for explorative analyses.
 Indeed, this approach is not suitable when you need isoform-aware processing.

 Author